Betterview just raised $2 million to analyze drone footage for insurers

 It’s easy to understand the appeal of the company, which currently supports DJI drones and say its special sauce is the more than one million photos of roofs and properties in its database.
 That data set has been analyzed on an individual photo basis by claims adjusters, roofers and other experts and it ostensibly continues to grow and improve via machine learning with every new image it processes.

-Though cofounder and CEO David Lyman wasn’t at liberty to disclose the company’s customers when we spoke last week, there’s clearly a market bubbling up here.
+Though cofounder and CEO David Lyman isn’t at liberty to disclose the company’s customers publicly, there’s clearly a market bubbling up here.
 Insurance companies Travelers and Allstate have said they now use drones to take pictures and video, and for fairly straightforward reasons, like the ability to keep their inspectors out of harm’s way, and view areas where it might be harder for a human to see.
 Insurers are also deciding that it’s faster to send up an image-capturing drone rather than have someone traipse around a property, looking for damage and taking notes.

-In fact, with year-old FAA rules that make it easier for drone operators to fly legally as long as their drone is within sight, there’s little justification for not embracing drones.
+That year-old FAA rules make it easier for drone operators to fly legally as long as their drone is within sight doesn’t hurt, either.

 Betterview is also chasing a sizable market.
 There are more than 8 million commercial properties in the U.S. and more than 300,000 that are valued at more than $5 million — which is the segment that Betterview, which sells it software on a subscription basis, is targeting right now.